Breast Implant Complications

 - Manufacturing defects

 Saline implants deflate when they rupture, making the problem obvious.
 With silicone implants, MRI or other diagnostic testing may be required to detect a leak.
-In either case, the solution is to surgically remove and replace the ruptured implant.
+In either case, the solution is to surgically remove and replace the ruptured implant with breast revision surgery.

 When a breast implant slips below the inframammary fold (the crease at the bottom of the breast where it meets the chest), this condition is known as “bottoming out.”
 The symptoms of this problem may include: